StewKeating/StewKeating/README.md

 - 👋 Hi, I’m @StewKeating
-- 👀 I’m interested in Python, Matlab, A little bit of JS
+- 👀 I’m interested in Python & R
 - 🌱 I’m currently learning (and forever will be learning) Python
-- 💞️ I’m looking to collaborate on Web scraping
+- 💞️ I’m looking to data analytics, specifically data joining, validation and visualisation
-- 📫 How to reach me my work email is Stewart.Keating@winchester.ac.uk

 <!---
 StewKeating/StewKeating is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.